-We face substantial competition, which may result in others discovering, developing or commercializing productsbefore or more successfully than we do.
+We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do.

 We expect that we, and any future collaborators, will face significant competition from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide with respect to any of our product candidates that we, or any future collaborators, may seek to develop or commercialize in the future.
 Specifically, there are a number of large pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of product candidates for the treatment of the key indications of our most advanced programs.
 For example, we are aware of several new drugs approved by the FDA since 2018 for the treatment of AML or patient subsets within AML, including ivosidenib, venetoclax, glasdegib and gilteritinib.
 SY-1425 may also face competition from other investigational products currently in clinical development for AML and MDS, including investigational products in late-stage development from Takeda Pharmaceutical Co.
-Ltd., Daiichi Sankyo Company, Limited, Agios Pharmaceuticals, Inc., Otsuka Pharmaceutical Co., Ltd., Roche Holding AG, Actinium Pharmaceuticals, Inc., GlycoMimetics, Inc., Arog Pharmaceuticals, Inc., argenx SE in collaboration with Janssen Pharmaceutica NV, Forty Seven, Inc., Aprea Therapeutics, Inc., SELLAS Life Sciences Group, Inc., Onconova Therapeutics, Inc., Novartis AG and Bristol-Myers Squibb Co.
-In addition, we are aware of selective CDK7 inhibitors being developed in early clinical trials by Carrick Therapeutics Ltd. and Eli Lilly & Co. and several other selective CDK7 inhibitor programs that we believe are in preclinical development, including programs from these CDK7 inhibitors.
-There is also significant competition from products with mechanisms other than CDK7 inhibitor in the disease areas where we may choose to focus development of SY-5609 in the future.
-Our competitors may succeed in developing, acquiring or licensing technologies and products that are more effective, have fewer product candidates obsolete and noncompetitive.
+Ltd., Daiichi Sankyo Company, Limited, Agios Pharmaceuticals, Inc., Otsuka Pharmaceutical Co., Ltd., Roche Holding AG, Actinium Pharmaceuticals, Inc., GlycoMimetics, Inc., Arog Pharmaceuticals, Inc., SELLAS Life Sciences Group, Inc., Onconova Therapeutics, Inc., Novartis AG and Bristol-Myers Squibb Co.
+In addition, we are aware of selective CDK7 inhibitors being developed in early clinical trials by Carrick Therapeutics, Ltd. and Eli Lilly & Co. and several other selective CDK7 inhibitor programs that we believe are in preclinical development, including programs from Aurigene Discovery Technologies Ltd. in collaboration with Exelixis, Inc., Qurient Co.
+Ltd., and Yungjin Pharma Co., Ltd. SY-5609 may face competition from these CDK7 inhibitors.
+There is also significant competitors may succeed in developing, acquiring or licensing technologies and products that are more effective, have fewer side effects or more tolerable side effects or are less costly than any product candidates that we are currently developing or that we may develop, which